Lake Review: Tao Me A Story

 Sign Here

 If you’re the type who likes to stray from the main quests and go look at the water, shelter under a tree and watch the world go past, then perhaps Lake might be for you.
-Do bear in mind that technically, it’s not mind-blowing, and the actual water in the lake itself is a little bit of a letdown.
+Do bear in mind that, technically, it’s not mind-blowing, and the actual water in the lake itself is a little bit of a letdown.
 However, upping the resolution to 1440p and ultra settings (if you can), resolved all the visual beefs.
 But as I’ve pulled over (in the game) to finish writing this up – causing a tailback without a single horn pressed or the cops doing anything.
 I look at the trees, listen to the tunes and forget where I’ve placed my own phone.

 That’s what Lake is for me: I forget my surroundings for a bit and engage in the community without any fears, worries, or melodrama.
-If that’s not something you’re seeking, fine, but if you want to question your sanity and gush over a computer game character that doesn’t wear hot pants, have a ridiculous bust and grunt as if playing a tennis game, give Meredith a chance.
+If that’s not something you’re seeking, fine, but if you want to question your sanity and gush over a computer game character that doesn’t wear hot pants, has a ridiculous bust and grunts as if playing a tennis game, give Meredith a chance.
 She’s a fantastic listener but needs to work on her film knowledge.